tinacms/tinasaurus/README.md

 ### Deployment

-To deploy to production and support editing on your live website (at **your-domain.com/admin**), you can follow the steps from [Tina's docs](https://tina.io/docs/forestry/migrate/#deploy-tina-to-your-site).
+To deploy to production and support editing on your live website (at **your-domain.com/admin**), you can follow the steps from [Tina's docs to get it running on TinaCloud](https://tina.io/docs/tina-cloud/overview/).